Skip to product information

 • It lifts pigment cleanly and gently, reducing the risk of skin damage

-• It’s safe for all skin tones, including Fitzpatrick types 4–6
+• It’s safe for all skin tones, including Fitzpatrick types 4–6 (when performed correctly)

 • It avoids trauma to surrounding skin and helps preserve natural brow hair